 The 1.3-million-acre lower San Pedro watershed supports the last remaining natural desert river ecosystem in southern Arizona.
 Significant investments have been made by native cultures and contemporary groups to protect this vitally important conservation corridor.

 The Lower San Pedro Watershed Alliance was established as a non-profit corporation in Arizona on June 21, 2013.
 The Alliance is a tax-exempt organization under section 501 (c)(3) of the Internal Revenue Code (IRS).
 Contributions to the Alliance are deductible under section 170 of the IRS code.

 The need for the Alliance was recognized late in 2007 during the process of considering a proposal to build a freeway bypass for Interstate 10 through one of two routes in the lower San Pedro watershed.
 At that time, the only organized resistance to the freeway proposal took place at the community level, and not with a watershed-wide approach.
 It became apparent that a freeway in one part of this important conservation corridor would eventually affect traffic and development pressure throughout the corridor.

-We now have 94 participating landowners (70 total parcels), representing 9100 acres of privately-held land and 71,375 acres of grazing lease lands in the lower San Pedro watershed.
-Additionally, we have over 100 supporting members, including individual citizens, representatives from conservation groups, researchers/academics, film experts, and representatives from the National Park Service, the U.S. Fish and Wildlife Service, and the U.S Bureau of Reclamation.
+We now have more than 100 participating landowners, representing at least 9100 acres of privately held land and 71,375 acres of grazing lease lands in the lower San Pedro watershed.
+Additionally, we have over 100 supporting members, including individual citizens, representatives from conservation groups, researchers, academics, and representatives from various government agencies, including local county and state government agencies, the National Park Service, the U.S. Fish and Wildlife Service, and the U.S Bureau of Reclamation.